vanadium-archive/chat/README.md

     export V23_CREDENTIALS=/tmp/vanadium-credentials
     $VANADIUM_ROOT/release/go/bin/principal seekblessings

-Then run the binary and pass in the veyron.namespace.root and veyron.proxy flags.
+Then run the binary and pass in the v23.namespace.root and v23.proxy flags.
 TODO(nlacasse): Update the flag names when they change.

     ./clients/shell/bin/chat --mounttable=/localhost:8101 --proxy=proxy